Wrestlemania 34: Who Deserves A Spot On The Card At Next Year’s Big Show?

 — Mirror Sport (@MirrorSport) April 4, 2017

-Below are some possible matchups that you may see on the Wrestlemania 34 card, thanks to some educated guesswork and wild speculation by some of your favorite Wrestling writers.
+Below are some possible matchups that you may see on the Wrestlemania 34 card, thanks to some educated guesswork and wild speculation by some of your favorite wrestling writers.
 Of course, keep in mind that all of this will turn out largely on how WWE and its smaller franchises work out the storylines in the coming year, how well the wrestlers’ health holds up, and a variety of other factors.

 AJ Styles vs. Finn Balor

 Styles-McMahon, says Bleacher Report‘s Dilbert, was underwhelming at W33.
-There are few wrestlers in the WWE roster who can hold their own against Styles, he says, and even fewer whose hype could match that of Styles.
+There are few wrestlers on the WWE roster who can hold their own against Styles, he says, and even fewer whose hype could match that of Styles.
 And the man who makes the most sense to fight Styles at W34 is none other than Finn Balor.

 “Styles and The Demon King would put on a classic.
 They are both among the most athletic members of the roster and two of the most gifted overall performers working today.
 There would be a glut of electricity throughout their contest.”